Module overview

 Having successfully completed this module you will be able to:

-- select, organise and deploy ideas and information in order to formulate cogent arguments and express them effectively in written and oral forms.
+- select, organise and deploy ideas and information in order to formulate cogent arguments and express them effectively in written form

 - work independently, making effective use of library, archival and Internet resources and demonstrating efficient time management.